Non-reproductive sexual behavior in animals: Reward system

 Studies of the brain have proven that pleasure and displeasure are an important component in the lives of animals.
 It has been established that the limbic neural mechanism that generates reactions are very similar across all mammals.
 Many studies have concentrated on the brain reward system and how similar it is across mammals.
 Through extensive research, scientists have been able to conclude that the brain reward system in animals is extremely similar to that of humans.
 The mechanism of core pleasure reaction is significantly important for animals including humans.

 Evolutionary principles have predicted that the reward system is part of the proximate mechanism underlying the behavior.
 Because animals possess a brain reward system they are motivated to perform in different ways by desire and reinforced by pleasure.
 Animals establish security of food, shelter, social contact, and mating because proximate mechanism, if they do not seek these necessities they will not survive.

 All vertebrates share similarities in body structure; they all have a skeleton, a nervous system, a circulatory system, a digestive system and excretory system.
-Similar to humans, non-human animals also have a sensory system.
-The sensory system is responsible for the basic five senses from touch to tasting.
-Most of the physiological and biochemical responses found in animals are found in humans.
 Neurophysiologists have not found any fundamental difference between the structure and function of neurons and synapse between humans and other animals.

 Case study

 In a case study, female Japanese macaques were studied to find evidence of possible female copulatory orgasms.
 The frequency of orgasms did not correlate with the age or rank of the Japanese macaques.
 Researchers observed that the longer and higher number of pelvic thrusts, the longer copulation lasted.
 There was an orgasmic response in 80 of the 240 Japanese macaques studied.

-Recent studies using positron emission tomography (PET) and magnetic resonance imaging (MRI) has provided evidence proving that chemical changes that occur with emotions are similar between humans and non-human animals.
-In a study comparing guinea pigs and humans, it was determined that the distress experienced by offspring separation in a guinea pig and a human going through depression activates the same region of the brain.
-The opiate receptor was also examined, allowing observation of the pleasure stimuli.
-In the procedure both a human and a rat had their receptors blocked with a certain drug.
-Once receptors were blocked, both the rat and the human were exposed to pleasurable food, but both were disinclined to eat the food.